 He was elected to Maysville City Commission first in 2002, again in 2004, and in 2012.
 He served as vice-mayor, and as vice-president of Maysville Public Building Corporation 2002-06.
 In his early professional career, he covered local government for the local newspaper and served as the executive director of the Maysvile-Mason County Tourism Commission from 1990-93.

 Victor serves as Mayor Pro Tem and on the I.N.
 Foster Fund Committee.

 Kelly has served on the Board of Commissioners since 2007.
 He is a graduate of St. Patrick School and Eastern Kentucky University.
 He is a real estate broker.
 He is married to retired special education teacher Sandy Ashley.
 Their son Flynn Ashley is a senior at Northern Kentucky University.
 Kelly serves on the Joint City/County Ambulance Board.

 Former City of Maysville assistant fire chief, Jeff Brammer, was appointed to fill the unexpired term of Jerry Schumacher in October of 2018 and elected to his first full term in November.

-I married to Beth Wood.
-We have four children.
+Is married to Beth Wood.
+They have four children.
 Andrew Wood is a 1985 graduate of Mason County High School.
 He attended Maysville Community College and University of Kentucky before graduating from Miami University in 1990 with degrees in Finance and General Business.
 He is a 1993 graduate of Chase College of Law at Northern Kentucky University and has been practicing law in Maysville since 1993 — first with Fox, Wood & Wood and then with Wood, Wood & Young.